freeCodeCamp/freeCodeCamp/guide/english/robotics/index.md

 First, you need to have good amount of patience to ace in Robotics.

 1) Be good at any one programming language to have a good grip over code.
-2) Learn RaspberryPi or Arduino for the proper understanding of electronics and logic.
+2) Learn Raspberry Pi or Arduino for the proper understanding of electronics and logic.
-  Now the difference between RaspberryPi and Arduino is:
+  Now the difference between Raspberry Pi and Arduino is:
-  RaspberryPi is a SBC(Single-Board-Computer) whereas  Arduino is only a Microcontroller.
+  Raspberry Pi is a SBC(Single-Board-Computer) whereas  Arduino is only a Microcontroller.
   So the difference between the above stuff is quite important.
 3) Inverse Kinematics is very important for the designing part.
   Here is a good resource to learn [Inverse kinematics](https://www.intechopen.com/books/industrial_robotics_theory_modelling_and_control/robot_kinematics__forward_and_inverse_kinematics).